AI-nsley69/i-suck/FEATURES.md

 Prevents you from attacking villagers and pets

 Currently only blacklists tamed pets and villagers, does not support modification without editing the source code.

+## FastBreak
+Enables you to mind faster by sending a STOP_DESTROY_BLOCK action packet right after you begin to mine a block, also removes any block breaking cooldown (block hit delay)